Article by Ken Purchase, ©2005, Blake, Cassels & Graydon LLP

-This article was originally published in Blakes Bulletin on International Trade - April 2005
+Originally published in Blakes Bulletin on International Trade - November 2005

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.